calithameridi/corevus/docs/CvG-v0.6-beta/CvG-v0.6-manual.md

 - Screw-on motor drivers have significantly better current and thermal handling than stepsticks
 - 48V on motor drivers supported
 - 4 heaters + DC heatbed output (can drive SSRs or other loads)
-- On-board thermistors in key locations (motor drivers, 12V, 5V converters).
+- On-board thermistors in key locations (motor drivers, 12V, 5V converters)
 - 8 temperature sensor ports (in addition to board thermistors)
+- Pretty decent analog — 0.1 °C noise on 100k/3950 thermistors typical
 - Twelve fan ports, including two 12-volt 4-pin fan ports, six 12/24V jumperable 2-pin fan ports, and four fixed-voltage fan ports
 - Four endstop ports, one of which can be configured for 24 volts for inductive probe
 - Toolboard breakout allows wiring up a Corevus Toolboard without need for a dedicated breakout board in your electronics bay